Rohit-2383/dsa-practice/README.md

 ## 🛠️ How I Work

-1. Solve problem on platform (NeetCode,LeetCode,etc.)
+1. Solve problem on platform (NeetCode,LeetCode,etc.) , take notes or implement algorithm
-2. Save the solution under correct folder
+2. Save the solution  for the same under correct folder
 3. Commit
 4. Push daily or weekly